Donor Government Funding for Family Planning in 2020

 Donor government funding for family planning has generally risen since the London Summit in 2012, although totals have fluctuated over the period.
-Funding in 2019 (US$1.5 billion) was more than US$400 million above the 2012 level (US$1.1 billion) and includes increases from seven of the ten donors: Canada, Denmark, the Netherlands, Norway, Sweden, the U.K. and the U.S. If the U.S. is excluded, funding from all other donors rose from US$608.6 million to US$927.8 million, a more than US$300 million (52%) increase (see Figure 4).
+Funding in 2020 (US$1.40 billion) was approximately US$215 million above the 2012 level (US$1.19 billion).
+In 2020, six donors provided higher funding than in 2012, including Canada, Denmark, the Netherlands, Norway, Sweden, and the U.K. Since funding from the U.S., which has been the largest donor each year over the period, has been relatively flat, the overall trends have largely been driven by the other donors (see Figure 3).

 Donor Contributions to UNFPA

-Norway provided the largest core contribution to UNFPA in 2019 (US$62.0 million), followed by Sweden (US$61.7 million), Denmark (US$45.3 million), Germany (US$37.0), and the Netherlands (US$36.7 million) (see Figure 5 and Table 2).
-Two donors – Demark and Norway – provided larger contributions to UNFPA’s core resources than their total bilateral funding for family planning.
+The ranking of donor contributions to UNFPA differs from that of their bilateral family planning funding.
+Germany provided the largest core contribution to UNFPA in 2020 (US$78.8 million), followed by Sweden (US$65.9 million), Norway (US$55.1 million), the Netherlands (US$36.8 million), and Denmark (US$34.1 million), (see Figure 4 and Table 2).
+Three donors – Denmark, Germany, and Norway – provided larger contributions to UNFPA’s core resources than their total bilateral funding for family planning.

 For purposes of this analysis, funding was counted as family planning if it met the OECD CRS purpose code definition: “Family planning services including counselling; information, education and communication (IEC) activities; delivery of contraceptives; capacity building and training.”
 Where it was possible to identify funding amounts, family-planning-related activities funded in the context of other official development assistance sectors (e.g. education, civil society) are included in this analysis.
 Project-level data were reviewed for Canada, Denmark, France, Germany, the Netherlands, Norway, and Sweden to determine whether all or a portion of the funding could be counted as family planning.
 Family-planning-specific funding totals for the United States were confirmed through communication with government representatives.
 Funding attributed to Australia and the United Kingdom is based on a revised Muskoka methodology as agreed upon by donors at the London Summit on Family Planning in 2012.
 Funding totals presented in this analysis should be considered preliminary estimates based on data provided by representatives of the donor governments who were contacted directly.